arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 Let's create a circuit breaker that only allows us to call a remote service twice.
-After that, whenever more than two requests fail with an exception, the circuit breaker starts short-circuiting / failing-fast.
+After that, whenever more than two requests fail with an exception, the circuit breaker starts short-circuiting/failing-fast.

-A new instance of `CircuitBreaker` is created using [`of`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-circuit-breaker/-companion/of.html); there we specify the different options.
+A new instance of `CircuitBreaker` is created using [`of`](https://arrow-kt.github.io/arrow/arrow-fx-resilience/arrow.fx.resilience/-circuit-breaker/-companion/of.html); there, we specify the different options.

 :::caution Deprecation in Arrow 1.2